meet-eaysin/api-service/README.md

 ## Making Changes

-Run `yarn dev` so you can compile Typescript(.ts) files in watch mode
+Run `yarn dev` so you can build Typescript(.ts) files in watch mode

 ```bash
 yarn dev